HTTP Request

 .

-- API to Get Code for the Rented Phone Number In the request method section, I use the
+- API to Get Code for the Rented Phone Number In the request method section, you use the

 GET

 .
-Since this API does not require content, I can skip the content type section, but typically, APIs have content in theapplication/json
+Since this API does not require content, you can skip the content type section, but typically, APIs have content in theapplication/json

 format.
-Headers are often used to authenticate the account calling the API; in this case, I’ve included the API in the API address, so no additional information is needed.
+Headers are often used to authenticate the account calling the API; in this case, you’ve included the API in the API address, so no additional information is needed.

 After performing the query, the returned value will be in the following format: